[ Printer Friendly Version ] [ Report Abuse ]

 “I have a new baby brother!
 Look, here’s a picture.”
 I squealed, showing him a picture of a newborn with dark hair, sleeping.
-“Spenser Charles Gray.
+“Liam Charles Gray.
 7 pounds 4 ounces.
 Born last night.
 Oh, he’s precious.
 I have a brother!”
-I looked up and saw my sisters walking towards me, so I waved them over.
+I looked up and saw Harper walking towards me, so I waved her over.

 “Congratulations big sister.”

 “Finally!
 A brother, I can’t wait to meet him.
 I wonder when that will be.”
 For a moment, I sat still, thinking about the newest addition to my family.
 After a moment, I pulled the second page over the first and started reading.
 This letter didn’t bring joy though.

 My emotion shifted from joy to confusion.
 I bit my lip, feeling James’s fingers tightening around my hand.
 He leaned over to me and asked what was wrong, so I handed him the page, my brows knit in confusion.